 New Opportunity L.L.C.
 (LLC), a single member LLC of which New Horizons Educational Foundation, Inc. is the sole member, signed an \$11,000,000 promissory note with the Economic Development Authority of the City of Newport News (the Authority) in November 2013.
 The promissory note obligates the LLC to pay the Authority all principal and interest due under the terms of the Authority's \$11,000,000 Tax-Exempt Revenue Bond, Series 2013.
-The Authority assigned this promissory note to PNC Bank, and all payments are therefore made to PNC Bank.
+The Authority assigned this promissory note to PNC Bank, and all payments are therefore made to PNC Bank as noted in Note 5.